Episode 11,000: Production

 It was also reported Lee Phillip Bell – who had created The Young and the Restless with her husband, William J. Bell – would appear in the episode.
 It was reported that she would appear in a scene with her daughter, Lauralee Bell (who portrays Christine Blair) and Doug Davidson (who portrays Christine's husband, Paul Williams), at the Genoa City Athletic Club.
 Michael Logan from TV Insider called the "beloved television pioneer" co-creator's appearance "the Mother of All Cameos" and teased that her scenes with the characters would be "super charming".
 Logan also congratulated the creator and team at CBS and The Young and the Restless for reaching its "awesome landmark".

 Additionally, it was announced that Star Trek star Nichelle Nichols had joined the soap for a two-episode stint beginning with the 11,000th episode.
 Speaking of joining the soap, Nichols told Mashable, "I'm thrilled and honored to be a member of the cast of this historic moment in daytime television.
 I've been a huge fan of 'The Young and the Restless' for decades.
 I'm equally honored to be from Chicago like the Bell Family who created this incredible TV show."
 The Young and the Restless executive producer and head writer Charles Pratt Jr. was excited for Nichols to join the soap opera and praised her performance, explaining, "I cannot even describe my utter joy and excitement to get the chance to write for and work with the talented Nichelle.
 She slipped into her role with sublime grace and ease, and just that brushstroke of elegance we needed.
 What fun, and what a thrill, for all of us at Y&R."

-The episode marked the last appearance of Justin Hartley (pictured) on the soap.
+The episode marked the last appearance of Justin Hartley as Adam Newman.